HiveProject2021/Hivecoin/whitepaper/README.md

 Users who use the Hive protocol or pledge Hive assets can issue assets.
 These assets exist on the Hivecoin blockchain, and the creator decides the name, denomination, and purpose of the assets.
 Assets can be freely transferred to any Hivecoin address.
 Assets created using the Hive protocol have several advantages: (1) Easy to use (2) Closely integrated with native coins (3) Double protection by POW and POSE (4) Supported by a wide range of autonomous community organizations.

-The issuer of the asset will burn 500 HVN and must provide a unique asset name.
+The issuer of the asset will burn 500 HVQ and must provide a unique asset name.
 The issuer confirms the quantity to be issued, the number of decimal places, and whether they will be allowed to publish more of the same tokens in the future.

 Assets are mainly including main assets, sub-assets, unique assets, and restricted assets.

 ## 4 Simplified Smart Contract

 Hivecoin has established a simplified virtual machine that can implement smart contracts based on Bitcoin encoding and transaction rules.
 Typically, users only need to set some simple command codes to create a contract.
-For example, use for mortgage HVN to generate interest or the master node votes to decide when to start the budget.
+For example, use for mortgage HVQ to generate interest or the master node votes to decide when to start the budget.

 The advantage of the simplified smart contract is that it is easy to use and operate, safe and concise.
 The disadvantage is that it can only implement certain built-in functions of the system, and the parts are not as powerful as the ETH smart contract.